A money market account, or MMA, is a low-risk savings account that lets you earn a return with a variable rate.

 Many customers love Ally Bank for its ease of use and customer service.

 For example, you can use Ally’s app with your MMA, making it possible to deposit checks from your phone.
 Ally also doesn’t require a minimum account balance or charge monthly maintenance fees.
-You’ll pay $10 per excessive transaction (transaction over the six-per-month cap).
+You’ll pay $10 per excessive transaction (transaction over the six-per-month cap), but Ally is currently refunding these fee charges.

 When Is a Money Market Account a Good Investment?

-Money market accounts deliver the best returns when the markets are performing well.
-And that’s not the case right now.
+Money market accounts deliver the best returns when the markets are performing well, like right now.

-Because the pandemic has negatively affected rates, we wouldn’t recommend opening a new MMA right now.
-But when markets are on the upswing, an MMA can offer you a high-yield savings account with more liquidity than a CD.
-If you’re looking for a place to park your money for the short term, we recommend comparing MMA yield rates against high-yield savings accounts.
+Most MMA rates are bouncing back from the pandemic, so now could be a good time to open a new MMA.
+Since markets are on the upswing, an MMA can offer you a high-yield savings account with more liquidity than a CD.
 Just make sure you pay attention to the account balance minimums with any MMA you seriously consider.

 Money Market Terminology You Should Know